 Date of Authorship for this Version

-Banking and Finance Commons, Civil Rights and Discrimination Commons, Constitutional Law Commons, Consumer Protection Law Commons, Contracts Commons, Corporation and Enterprise Law Commons, Legislation Commons
+Banking and Finance Law Commons, Business Organizations Law Commons, Civil Rights and Discrimination Commons, Constitutional Law Commons, Consumer Protection Law Commons, Contracts Commons, Legislation Commons